 The Tierra Solution is an "extraordinarily innovative" system to deal with the climate crisis by basing the international monetary system on a carbon standard, i.e. a very specific tonnage of CO2e per person.
 See Amazon.com for the description of the book by the publisher and in two unsolicited reviews.
-The table of contents shows both the organization and contents of the conceptual, institutional and strategic dimensions of this visionary proposal.
+The table of contents shows both the organization and contents of the conceptual, institutional, ethical and strategic dimensions of this visionary proposal.

 Click for detailed Table of Contents.